 - This video (and accompanying blog post) about Diego Cantor’s Voxelent, a Pervasive Medical Imaging Platform, has the best animation of a beating heart you’ll see all, well, year, probably

-- An interesting article about starting a real (albeit pilot) project for a client using WebGL.
+No live demo yet, sadly. - An interesting article about starting a real (albeit pilot) project for a client using WebGL.

 - This video of something called the Akra 3D engine looks pretty cool — does anyone know more about it?